cheapjack/DigitalMigrations/docs/Year2_Class1.md

 `[0, 0], [1, 1], [2, 1], [3, 0], [4, 1], [4, 0]`

-In most programming languages this data can be made into a list like this and can be stored in a type of variable called an array.
+In most programming languages this 'paired' data can be made into a list like this, it's not as complex as `json` and can be stored in a type of variable called an array.
 Javascript handles all kinds of variable types, you just have to 'declare' what you want to call it and format it like this.

 `var c = [[0, 0], [1, 1], [2, 1], [3, 0], [4, 1], [4, 0]];`